kontent-ai/management-sdk-net/README.md

     SitemapLocations = new[] { SitemapNodeIdentifier.ByCodename("articles") }
 };

-// Adds the content item to your project in Kentico Cloud ContentItemModel response = await client.CreateContentItemAsync(item);
+// Adds the content item to your project in Kentico Kontent ContentItemModel response = await client.CreateContentItemAsync(item);
 ```

-Kentico Cloud will generate an internal ID and codename for the (new and empty) content item and include it in the response.
+Kentico Kontent will generate an internal ID and codename for the (new and empty) content item and include it in the response.
 In the next step, we will add the actual (localized) content.

 #### 2. Adding language variants